just-the-docs/just-the-docs-tests/collections/_styling/nested.md

         * Unordered List 1 - Item 2
     2. Ordered List 2 - Item 2

+{: .warning }
-Check that nested ordered lists of more than two levels have different label styles.
+Nested ordered lists of more than two levels repeat the same label style as level 2.
-If not, check that the theme docs warn about this issue. ❌
+The theme docs should warn about this issue, and suggest a workaround.

 1. Ordered List 1 - Item 1
     1. Ordered List 2 - Item 1